sgumerrabbani/SOFE3980U-Lab4/README.md

 $`F1_{\text{score}}=2 \frac{Precision*Recall}{Precision+Recall}`$

 A better model has a smaller BCE and larger Accuracy, Precision, Recall, and $F1_{\text{score}}$.
 Another way to evaluate a model is by using a ROC curve.
-The curve plots the true positive rate versus the false positive rate for different threshold as shown in the following figure
+The curve plots the true positive rate versus the false positive rate for different thresholds, as shown in the following figure.

 ![](images/AUC-ROC.png)

-The following procedure calculate the $x$ and $y$ coordinates for the ROC curve.
+The following procedure calculates the $x$ and $y$ coordinates for the ROC curve.

 $`n_{positive}=\sum_{i=0}^{n}{(y^{(i)}==1)}`$